 Board and Committee Member.
 Chairman of St. Mary’s Respect Life Committee

 Committee Member.
-Director of Administration and Legislation, Maryland Right-to-Life
+President of Charles County Right-to-Life

 Committee Member.
 Regional Director, Students for Life